-Elaine Chao acquired her kindergarten and first-grade education at Tsai Hsing Elementary School in Taipei and later continued her studies at Syosset High School in Syosset, New York.
-At the age of 19, she became a naturalized citizen of the United States of America.
+Elaine Chao acquired her kindergarten and first-grade education at Tsai Hsing Elementary School in Taipei.
+She would later continue her studies at Syosset High School in Syosset, New York before attending Mount Holyoke College in South Hadley, Massachusetts.

 Prior to getting into public service, Elaine Chao served as Vice President for syndications at Bank of America Capital Markets Group in San Francisco, California.
 She also worked for four years as an International Banker at Citicorp, New York.

-In 1983, while America’s former president, Ronald Reagan, was still in power, Elaine became a White House Fellow.
+In 1983, when President Ronald Reagan was in power, Elaine became a White House Fellow.
 This made it possible for her to be appointed as Deputy Administrator of the Maritime Administration in the U.S. Department of Transportation in 1986.
 She also held the position of Chairwoman of the Federal Maritime Commission from 1988 to 1989.

-Following her appointment as U.S. Secretary of Labor, Elaine Chao served until 2009, becoming the only cabinet member in the administration of George W. Bush to serve all through his eight-year tenure as well as the longest-serving Secretary of Labor.
+Following her appointment as U.S. Secretary of Labor in 2001, Elaine Chao served until 2009, becoming the only cabinet member in the administration of George W. Bush to serve all through his eight-year tenure, as well as the longest-serving Secretary of Labor.

-For her quality service in the public sector, Elaine was given the Woodrow Wilson Award in June 2011.
-Until her swearing in as the United States Secretary of Transportation on January 31, 2017, under President Donald Trump, she was a distinguished fellow at the Hudson Institute.
+For the quality of work she had rendered in the public sector, Elaine Chao was given the Woodrow Wilson Award in June 2011.
+Until she became the United States Secretary of Transportation on January 31, 2017, under the administration of President Donald Trump, she was a distinguished fellow at the Hudson Institute.